11,850 (all seated)

 Follow the A90 through Dundee.
 Leave the A90 at the junction with the B960 (sign posted 'Football Traffic'/Dundee), and turn right onto Clepington Road (B960).
 Continue along Clepington Road for one mile where you will reach a roundabout.
 Go straight across the roundabout and after a short distance you should be able to see some floodlights over beyond the houses on your right.
 Take the 2nd right into Arklay Street and then right into Tannadice Steet.
 Dens Park is up at the end of this street on the left.
 There is no parking available for supporters at the ground so it is a case of finding some street parking.

-Dundee Railway station is over two miles away from the ground and is quite a walk away from the ground (25-30mins).
+Dundee Railway Station is over two miles away from Dens Park and is quite a walk away (25-30mins).
 Best to jump in a taxi.
-Leave the station and cross the road at the predestrian crossing.
-Take the exit to the right before the Nethergate centre, this exit has steps down to Union Street.
-Go to the top of Union St & turn right into the High St, after a couple of hundred yards veer left into the pedestrianised Murraygate and proceed to the Wellgate centre.
+Leave the station and cross the road at the pedestrian crossing.
+Take the exit to the right before the Nethergate centre, this exit has steps leading down to Union Street.
+Walk up to the top of Union Street and turn right onto the High Street, after a couple of hundred yards veer left into the pedestrianised Murraygate and proceed to the Wellgate centre.
 Go via the escalators in the Wellgate centre to the top floor of the centre and exit onto Victoria Road.
 (If Wellgate is closed, turn left along Panmure Street, right up Meadowside and right onto Victoria Road to rear of Wellgate Shopping Centre).

 Thanks to Neil Gellatly for providing the directions.

 Booking train tickets in advance will normally save you money!
 Find train times, prices and book tickets with Trainline.
 Visit the website below to see how much you can save on the price of your tickets:

 Remember if travelling by train then you can normally save on the cost of fares by booking in advance.

 Visit the the trainline website to see how much you can save on the price of train tickets.